phvalguima/layer-iptables/README.md

 # Overview

-The charm is used to manage iptables on a machine.
+The charm is used to manage iptables ruleset on a server.

 # Usage

 This charm is a subordinate charm.
-It must be attached to a another application.
+This means it must be attached to a another application.
-All nodes of the same application it is attached to will allow ssh amongst each other.

 ```
 juju deploy iptables